Cumulocity-IoT/c8y-docs/content/change-logs/device-management/ui-c8y-1021-4-4-added-logic-for-trimming-values-in-provider-connectivity-forms.md

 ticket: DM-4076
 version: 1021.4.4
 ---
- Implemented logic to automatically trim whitespace from input values in the connectivity provider form within the Administration Connectivity tab.
+ In the **Connectivity** tab, whitespaces are now automatically trimmed from input values in the connectivity provider forms.